marrow/cinje/README.rst

 library is installed.
 We recommend using "less than" version numbers to ensure there are no unintentional side-effects when updating.
 Use ``cinje<1.1`` to get all bugfixes for the current release, and ``cinje<2.0`` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.

+While cinje does not have any hard dependencies on any other package, it is **strongly** recommended that applications using cinje also install the ``markupsafe`` package to provide more efficient string escaping and some additional functionality.

 Development Version